adn5n1/Python-House-Points-System-/README.md

+Download zip folder and extract it to view the files.

 🏆 House Points System (Python + guizero)

 A House Points System developed for my BTEC Level 3 IT Unit 4 Programming Project.